grnet/synnefo/docs/cyclades-api-guide.rst

 * **metadata** are custom key:value pairs used to specify various attributes of the VM (e.g. OS, super user, etc.)

 * **attachments** in Cyclades are lists of network interfaces (nics).
 Each server can handle various nics.
-Each nic connects the current server with a network. **Attachments** are different to OS Compute's **addresses** the former is a list of the server's network interfaces (network reference + mac address) while the later is a just list of networks.
+Each nic connects the current server with a network. **Attachments** are different to OS Compute's **addresses**.
+The former is a list of the server's network interfaces (network reference + mac address) while the later is just a list of networks.
 For example, a Cyclades server may be connected to the same network through more than one distinct network interfaces (e.g. server 43 is connected to network 101 with nic-43-1 and nic-43-2 in the example bellow).

 * **Network Interfaces (NICs)** contain information about a server's connection to a network.
 Each nic is identified by an id of the form nic-<server-id>-<ordinal-number> and may contain a ``network_id``, a ``mac_address``, ``ipv4`` and ``ipv6`` addresses and the ``firewallProfile`` of the connection.